survivejs/site/layouts/clinic.md

 A clinic comes with fixed prices as below:

 * 2h session for a company - min.
 400 euros (VAT 0)
-* 2h session for an individual - min.
-400 euros / <amount of persons in a session> (VAT 24), capped to 4 persons per session so this can be 100 euros at cheapest
+* 2h session for an individual - The price for individuals is split between participants.
+If there are four, then each would pay min.
+100 euros (VAT 24).
+The amount of individuals per session is capped to four.

 If you want me on-site, you'll have to pay for related travel costs.